 Are you interested in the option of peak/off-peak hourly rates?
 Then you need an overview of the kWh price that may be charged to you!
 There’s no secret to getting a good deal: you need to know and compare the electricity prices of several suppliers.

-Given that changing meter typically costs between 270 and 400 euros, this is not a decision to be taken lightly, especially since distribution costs are also higher with a day/night meter than with a standard meter.
+Given that changing meter can typically costs between 88 and 400 euros (outside of premiums and free replacement programs), this is not a decision to be taken lightly, especially since distribution costs are also higher with a day/night meter than with a standard meter.
 So, it is important to first calculate the return on investment before taking the plunge.